Redburn slashes price target on Penn National Gaming Inc. [PENN] – find out why.

-Penn National Gaming Inc. [NASDAQ: PENN] traded at a low on 05/20/21, posting a -0.19 loss after which it closed the day’ session at $78.08.
-The company report on May 14, 2021 that Penn National Gaming to Launch Barstool Sportsbook Mobile App in Indiana.
+Penn National Gaming Inc. [NASDAQ: PENN] loss -0.28% on the last trading session, reaching $83.26 price per share at the time.
+The company report on May 27, 2021 that Penn National Gaming Receives Final Regulatory Approval to Acquire Operations of Hollywood Casino Perryville.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-“We are thrilled to be launching our online Barstool Sportsbook in Indiana at the start of the NBA’s new playoff format,” said Jay Snowden, President and CEO of Penn National.
-“Our retail Barstool Sportsbooks at Ameristar Casino East Chicago and Hollywood Casino Lawrenceburg have been very well received by our customers since opening this past December, and now Hoosiers from across the state will be able to engage with Dave Portnoy, Dan ‘Big Cat’ Katz, and all of the Barstool personalities through the Barstool Sportsbook app.”.
+“I want to thank the Commission and their staff for their time and effort in reviewing and approving our Company’s license to operate Hollywood Casino Perryville,” said Jay Snowden, President and CEO of Penn National.
+“We are thrilled to be re-entering the Maryland market at a property we developed in 2010 as it will add a twentieth gaming jurisdiction to our already leading nationwide footprint.

-The results of the trading session contributed to over 3272090 shares changing hands.
-Over the past one week, the price volatility of Penn National Gaming Inc. stands at 4.27% while the volatility over the past one month is 5.41%.
+Penn National Gaming Inc. represents 155.70 million in outstanding shares, while the company has a total market value of $13.10 billion with the latest information.
+PENN stock price has been found in the range of $81.82 to $85.37.

-The market cap for PENN stock reached $11.50 billion, with 155.70 million shares outstanding and 153.71 million shares in the current float.
-Compared to the average trading volume of 5.34M shares, PENN reached a trading volume of 3272090 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 5.25M shares, PENN reached a trading volume of 4120795 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Penn National Gaming Inc. [PENN]?
+Here is what top equities market gurus are saying about Penn National Gaming Inc. [PENN]:

 Redburn have made an estimate for Penn National Gaming Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 27, 2021.
 While these analysts kept the previous recommendation, Needham raised their target price to Buy.
 The new note on the price target was released on April 27, 2021, representing the official price target for Penn National Gaming Inc. stock.
 Previously, the target price had yet another raise from $120 to $150, while Craig Hallum kept a Buy rating on PENN stock.